top of page

 Died: 27 October 1999, Cape Town, South Africa (aged 60)

-Byrne made his debut at Hillsborough against Sheffield Wednesday nine days later in a 0-0 draw.
+Nine days later, Byrne made his Hammers debut at Hillsborough against Sheffield Wednesday in a 0-0 draw.
 Scored only once in the remaining eleven games of his first season, against Cardiff City in a 4-1 win.
-However, he justified the fee in full by helping to transform the Hammers into one of the most attractive and accomplished teams in the country, his Hammers’ career strike ratio would speak for itself, with a better than a goal every other game.
+However, his strike ratio for the Hammers' would speak for itself, with a better than a goal every other game.

 #471